mapbox/route-annotator/README.md

 # Route Annotator

-This is a node module that indexes connected node pairs in OSM data, and allows you to query for meta-data.
+This is a NodeJS module that indexes connected node pairs in OSM data, and allows you to query for meta-data.
 It's useful for retrieving tag information when you have geometry from your basemap.

 ## Building